iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 unzip shibboleth-identity-provider-3.3.1.zip
 ```

-Next, change to your desired user (I am using root), then change directory to the shibboleth directory.
+Next, change to your desired user (I am using root), then change the directory to the shibboleth directory.

 ```c
 sudo su -